astrosmili/smili/README.md

 Please have a look at [the installation guide](https://astrosmili.github.io/smili/_static/install.html).

 ## What's the reference for this software?
-We are now preparing a software paper (Akiyama et al. in prep.) including descriptions of some new functions after Kuramochi et al. 2018.
+We are now preparing a software paper (Akiyama et al. in prep.) describing the latest snapshot of some new functions after Kuramochi et al. 2018.
 Until this paper will come out, please cite following two papers for SMILI.

 - [Akiyama et al. 2017a, ApJ, 838, 1](https://ui.adsabs.harvard.edu/#abs/2017ApJ...838....1A)
 - [Akiyama et al. 2017b, AJ, 153, 159](https://ui.adsabs.harvard.edu/#abs/2017AJ....153..159A)